 What Are Commuter Benefits?

 Commuter Benefits, or Transportation Fringe Benefits, refers to the tax treatment that is provided to employers and employees in relation to certain commuting costs.
-Under Federal law (26 U.S. Code § 132), an employer may provide (or withhold) up to $300/month for qualified transit and vanpool expenses.
+Under Federal law (26 U.S. Code § 132), an employer may provide (or withhold) up to $300/month (2023) and increasing to $315/month in 2024 for qualified transit and vanpool expenses.
 Commuter may also double the value of the benefit when parking at transit facilities.